VeronicaPim/VeronicaPim/README.md

 Hi!
 I'm Veronica.
-I'm about to graduate Carnegie Mellon with my BS.
+I'm about to graduate from Carnegie Mellon with my BS.

 I am an incoming PhD student at ... (stay tuned 👀)